The 2023 Summer Program application is open!

 - Two (2) recommendations

-References should complete the MICC recommendation form, we do accept letters of recommendation.
+References should complete the MICC recommendation form.
 References should be completed by a vocational professional, such as a supervisor, job coach, etc.; an educational professional, such as a teacher, instructor, school administrator, etc.; or a general professional, such as a case manager, therapist, doctor, etc. The recommendation form should be submitted directly by the professional.
-Submitted references will automatically be attached to the application.
+Submitted references will automatically be attached to the application. - Relevant health records

 Optional Application Materials